 The arm_sme.h file included at line 8 is part of the Arm C Library Extension ( ACLE ).
 The ACLE provides types and function declarations to enable C/C++ programmers to make the best possible use of the Arm architecture.
 You can use the SME-related part of the library, but it does also provide support for Neon or other Arm architectural extensions.

 In order to run in a baremetal environment (like the one being used in the emulated SME2 support), where no operating system has done the setup of the processor for the user land programs, an additional step is required to turn SME2 on.
 This is the purpose of the setup_sme_baremetal() call at line 21.
 In environments where SME2 is natively supported, nothing needs to be done, which is why the execution of this function is conditioned by the BAREMETAL macro.
-BAREMETAL is set to 1 in the Makefile when the FVP is targeted, and set to 0 otherwise.
+BAREMETAL is set to 1 in the cmake/baremetal-toolchain.cmake when the FVP is targeted, and set to 0 otherwise.
 The body of the setup_sme_baremetal function is defined in misc.c.

 The sme2_check program then displays whether SVE, SME and SME2 are supported at line 24.
 The checking of SVE, SME and SME2 is done differently depending on BAREMETAL.
-This platform specific behaviour is abstracted by the display_cpu_features():
+This platform specific behavior is abstracted by the display_cpu_features():

 • In baremetal mode, our program has access to system registers and can inspect system registers for SME2 support.
 The program will print the SVE field of the ID_AA64PFR0_EL1 system register and the SME field of the ID_AA64PFR1_EL1 system register.